bonitoo-io/virtual-device/README.md

 **Configurability**

 Devices are fully configurable using a runner configuration YAML file.
 Internally devices can use a standard numeric or string generator to create values for primitive payload item fields.
 More sophisticated random value generators can be added through the [Item Plugins](plugins/README.md#Item-plugins) API.
-The [Sample Plugins](plugins/README.md#Sample-plugins) API permits the creation of more sophisticated sample payloads.
+The [Sample Plugins](plugins/README.md#Sample-plugins) API permits the creation of more complex sample payloads.

 ## System requirements